Blue Ash Airport

 Moonbeam biplane Mason & Dixon Air Lines

 After the stock market crash the Aeronca Aircraft Company a maker of small aircraft that started out by leasing Hangar #4 from the Metal Aircraft Co. acquired it outright.
 One of their early planes, a C-3 known as the Flying Bathtub, hangs from the ceiling of the terminal lobby (last 2 images below).
 By the mid-1930s, Aeronca lead the country in making light planes for personal use.
 Their success soon bred nearly two dozen competitors.
+The 1937 flood wiped out their plant at Lunken and they moved to Middletown where it remains today.
 In 1941 the company officially changed their name to Aeronca.
 During WWII the company produced several aircraft under license.
 These were liaison and observation craft, flight trainers, and gliders.
 They also produced parts for the B-17 Bomber and the C-46 cargo plane.

 1939 Aeronca "Chief"